tudoanh/doanhtu.com/content/Programming/contabo_sucks.md

 I'm going to use HostHatch for an experiment.

-They have a lot of location in Asia, like Hongkong, Singapore and Japan (with cheap price).
+They have a lot of locations in Asia, like Hongkong, Singapore and Japan (with cheap price).

 <img src="{static}/static/images/hosthatch.png" />